It’s Not Too Late!

 Condensed, the simple property selection criteria comes down to three factors: Local amenities, infrastructure (existing and future investment) and rental demand.

-At Prospa Property Advisory recommend mostly house and land packages or quality townhouses developments and suggest investors avoid high density, inner city apartments because the capital growth can be limited with such investment.
+At Prospa Property Advisory, we recommend mostly house and land packages or quality townhouses developments and suggest investors avoid high density, inner city apartments because the capital growth can be limited with such investment.

 A strong focus for many of our investors is on brand new properties because they require less maintenance, everything is covered under warranty and it is more appealing to a tenant so they will often pay a premium to live in a more desirable property.
 There should also be considerable tax savings through depreciation that makes the overall cost of holding the investment much cheaper.